-Much of this turnaround can be attributed to the prompt implementation of the PPP by the Administration.
+Much of this turnaround can be attributed to the innovative design and prompt implementation of the PPP by the Administration.
 Within only a week of the passage of the CARES Act, the PPP officially launched.
 As a result of Treasury and SBA's public-private mobilization effort to distribute funds, the SBA processed more than 14 years' worth of loans through a network of thousands of private lenders within 14 days, preventing a catastrophic wave of small business bankruptcies.
-Through July 31, SBA had approved more than 5 million PPP loans for a total of more than \$521 billion by nearly 5,500 lenders, helping to support an estimated 51 million jobs, which represents more than 80 percent of small business payroll.
+Through the closure of the PPP on August 8, SBA had approved more than 5.2 million PPP loans for a total of more than \$525 billion by nearly 5,500 lenders, helping to support an estimated 51 million jobs, which represents more than 80 percent of small business payrolls.

-As of July 31, the vast majority of PPP loans-87.1 percent of them-were for under \$150,000.
-PPP Loans for under \$50,000 make up 67.9 percent of the PPP loans, demonstrating the accessibility of this program to even the smallest of small businesses.
+The vast majority of PPP loans-87.3 percent of them-were for under \$150,000.
+PPP Loans for under \$50,000 made up 68.6 percent of the PPP loans, demonstrating the accessibility of this program to even the smallest of small businesses.
+This is in spite of evidence by Neilson, Humphries and Ulyssea (2020) that small businesses were less aware of the PPP and less likely to apply than larger businesses.
 Based on Census tract matching, we estimate that 27 percent of PPP funds went to businesses in low- and moderate-income (LMI) areas-a figure proportionate to the LMI share of the U.S. population, 28 percent.
-The PPP has provided funds to a wide variety of industries in all sectors of the economy, including construction (12.41 percent), manufacturing (10.34 percent), food and hospitality services (8.1 percent), health care (12.91 percent), and retail (7.74 percent), among many others.
+The PPP has provided funds to a wide variety of industries in all sectors of the economy, including construction (12.4 percent), manufacturing (10.3 percent), food and hospitality services (8.1 percent), health care (12.9 percent), and retail (7.7 percent), among many others.
 All of this demonstrates the broad diversity of PPP and its support for American workers and American small businesses across the country.